seepiol/Rasp2Pc/README.md

 - [X] Comment the code
 - [X] Implement a better way to choose the pc address on rasp (using rasp.conf file)
 - [X] Add CLI arguments on PC component (host and port)
+- [X] Add possibility to deny connection on PC and verify that is a RASP component
+- [X] Avoid execution by unauthorized devices
+- [ ] Add popups on rasp component instead of cli messages
-- [ ] Improve communication security and avoid execution by unauthorized devices
+- [ ] Improve communication security
 - [ ] Add better way to change shortcuts, functions and button text on RASP component from pc
 - [ ] Android component
 - [ ] Windows support